happytilt/WhatAreU/README.md

 On line 9 of WhatAreU.py, replace the value of 'file_path' with the filepath to your scheme file!

+Tip: After editing line 9, you can compile the script for easy access: python -O -m py_compile WhatAreU.py

 # Naming Scheme Text File Formatting:
 - First line will always section out the code name.
 - Example:  2,3,4 means the given string will sectioned out like so: AABBBCCCC